visit-dav/visit/src/doc/using_visit/MakingItPretty/Rendering_Options.rst

 Shadows
 ~~~~~~~

 VisIt supports shadows when scalable rendering is being used.
-Shadows can
-be useful for increasing the realism of your visualization.
-The controls
+Shadows can be useful for increasing the realism of your visualization.
+Shadows are applied after the opaque geometry has been rendered and before the transparent geometry is rendered.
+This means that transparent geometry doesn't cast shadows and doesn't have shadows cast on it.
+Currently, the shadowing implementation only uses the first light and assumes it is a directional light.
-to turn on shadows can be found near the bottom of the **Advanced** tab
-(see :numref:`Figure %s <fig-MakingItPretty-RenderingOptionsAdvanced>`).
+The controls to turn on shadows can be found about a third of the way from the top of the **Advanced** tab (see :numref:`Figure %s <fig-MakingItPretty-RenderingOptionsAdvanced>`).
-To turn on shadows, you must turn on scalable rendering by clicking on
-the **Always** radio button under the **Use scalable rendering** label.
+To turn on shadows, you must turn on scalable rendering by clicking on the **Always** radio button under the **Use scalable rendering** label.
-Once scalable rendering has been turned on, the shadows controls become
+Once scalable rendering has been turned on, the shadows controls become enabled.
-enabled.
 The default shadow strength is 50%.
-If you desire a stronger or
-weaker shadow, adjust the **Strength** slider until you are satisfied
-with the amount of shadow that appears in the visualization.
-The same
+If you desire a stronger or weaker shadow, adjust the **Strength** slider until you are satisfied with the amount of shadow that appears in the visualization.
-plot is shown with and without shadows in
-:numref:`Figure %s <fig-MakingItPretty-ShadowExample>`.
+The same plot is shown with and without shadows in :numref:`Figure %s <fig-MakingItPretty-ShadowExample>`.

 .. _fig-MakingItPretty-ShadowExample: